Terralego/GeoCRUD/README.md

 * Optional (recommended): a set of extra subdomains also pointing to the backend server to serve tiles from the same server but bypass the browser limit.
   Drastically improve performances
-* Optional: you can use an instance of [sentry](https://sentry.io/welcome/) to track server errors

 ## Installation